-From the beginning, the didn’t hesitate to equip themselves with pedal-operated mechanical loom, at the forefront of progress at the time.
+From the beginning, the did not hesitate to equip themselves with pedal-operated mechanical loom, at the forefront of progress at the time.

 Since then, little has changed at the venerable Savoyard Company.